Keeping the momentum going

 Many Americans are still fighting for that equal protection guaranteed more than 150 years ago.
 And more than 50 years after the passage of the Civil Rights Act, many Americans are still fighting for rights likewise enshrined in that landmark piece of legislation.

-In St. Mary’s County we have had peaceful protests with law enforcement agencies actively participating.
+In Charles County we have had peaceful protests with law enforcement agencies actively participating.
 Riots rage in other parts of the country, particularly following the shooting of an African American man by a white policeman over the weekend in Atlanta.
 But for us here, for now, the marching is over.
+However, a Juneteenth celebration is planned this Saturday at Middleton Hall in Waldorf.
+The free event starts at 3 p.m. with music, food and drinks.

 What happens next?
 How do we keep the momentum going?
 Where do we start?